Daniel870801/Final-Project-ML-models-on-box-office-predictions/readme.md

 ## 01 - Data Collection

-The data was collected using APIs from ... ....
-DANIEL
+The data was collected using API wrapper from themoviedb(https://developers.themoviedb.org/3/) and scraping from jpboxoffice.org with Scrapy.
+The app to scrap was designed by Artefactory (https://github.com/artefactory/french-box-office/tree/main/app), and we are deeply thankful for this.
+The challenge was to understand how to use it and configurate an appropriate virtual environment.

 ## 02 - Data Cleaning
 _______________________________________________________________________________________________________________